Education Planning

 Planning for your children’s education is probably one of the most important goals you will have as a parent.
 Additionally, college education can be an expensive prospect, likely ranking just below your house in terms of big-ticket items you’ll purchase in your lifetime.
 That’s why it’s so important to plan for college expenses, just as you would plan for your retirement or a home.

 Educational planning involves designing an investment strategy that specifically addresses the educational needs of your family.
 Specifically, it involves forecasting what those needs will be and helping you create a plan to satisfy those needs.
-At Risk Management Planning & Insurance Services, Inc., we take into consideration how much time until the start date, if it is either public or private, the investment returns needed to achieve the required capital and if your family qualifies for any type of financial aid.
+At Risk Management Planning Services, we take into consideration how much time until the start date, if it is either public or private, the investment returns needed to achieve the required capital and if your family qualifies for any type of financial aid.
 We can help you plan accordingly so that you will be ready for the next stage of your child or grandchild’s educational growth.
 It’s important to begin saving early to reduce the initial funds required by taking advantage of the power of compounding over time.

 Start Early